Service: Roamer Cushion MST 264

 Then I compared the movement with the illustration in the parts sheet.

-Normally, you’ll notice immediately when something isn’t right.
+Normally, you’ll notice it immediately if something isn’t right.
 It won’t fit or you have to use force.

 Flip the movement to the top plate and fit the pallets and the balance.